CodyRWhite/IntuneWin32AppDeployments/README.md

 ## Known Issues

 - App Naming is quite specific.
-  - Folder name, build name, and primary script all must have the same name.
-It was easier at the time to pass a single variable based on the folder name to load the .build and pass the same name into IntuneWinAppUtil to build the .intunewin file.
+  - Folder name and build name must have the same name.
+It was easier at the time to pass a single variable based on the folder name to load the .build.
 This can be addressed with additional coding but it works for me.
 - Issue deploying .intunewin into Intune
   - It has been common for Intune to throw a 403 error when the script attempts to upload the app to Intune.
   - There is a 3 attempt retry script to help mitigate this issue.